Frequently asked questions

 Yes, a poll is a single question or prompt you are inviting your audience to interact with.

 A multiple choice poll lets you define a set of fixed choices that participants can choose from.
 Results can be displayed in a graph.
 An example of a multiple choice poll might be, "How many people are on Facebook?" with options like "500+ million", "100+ million", and "Less than 100 million".

-A free text poll allows participants to send free-form text responses or short answers instead of pre-defined choices.
-A free text poll might ask, "What questions do you have for the presenter?" and participants can send in any short answer they want.
+An open ended poll allows participants to send free-form text responses or short answers instead of pre-defined choices.
+An open ended poll might ask, "What questions do you have for the presenter?" and participants can send in any short answer they want.
 Their answers might be just one word, a short phrase, or an entire sentence.

-On your main "My Polls" list, select some polls, click "Group", and set a name for the group.
-When you're hovering over the group's row, you'll see a link for 'Survey View'.
-This link is unique to this group of questions.
-If you add "/intro" to the end of the URL, it will give you the one-question-at-a-time (next/previous) survey view.
-That's useful for web-enabled phones, kiosks, or for hiding future questions.
+On your main "Activities" list, select some polls, click "Group", and set a name for the group.
+When you're hovering over the group's row, you'll see a 'Convert to survey' Link.
+You may then click the title of your new survey to customize your survey options.
 Learn more about Surveys.

 Note that we're not yet a full-featured web survey tool.
 We recommend Google Forms or Wufoo if we're missing something you need.
 Our core strength is live audiences, real-time speed, and visualizations.

 How can I prevent profane, abusive, or off-topic responses from being publicly displayed?

 Customers on certain paid plans can use the profanity filter and moderation feature.
 You can either set a profanity filter to censor and replace profanity with asterisks, or you can set the filter to reject messages and prevent them from being displayed.
 Be forewarned: Vulgar humans are always more creative than the smartest technology.
 We usually suggest the moderation feature over automatic censoring.
 This feature allows you to review incoming questions one-by-one and approve only the best.